We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 2. Focus on Motivation

-If you want your employees to be more productive and perform better, motivation is key.
-The daily grind can be wearing, and so it’s important to focus on keeping your staff motivated.
+Motivation is key if you want your employees to be more productive and perform better.
+The daily grind can be worn, so it’s important to focus on keeping your staff motivated.
 There are a range of ways you can keep your employees motivated, such as awards and financial incentives.

 However, sometimes the simplest motivation techniques are the most effective.
 Two of the most powerful motivating factors are feeling valued and part of something greater.
 Show your employees how much you value them, even if it is with a simple thank you, and always emphasize how their work is contributing to the bigger goals of your business.

 An important part of becoming a better boss is listening more.
-Ask your employees to share their views and offer suggestions about how things can be improved.
+Ask your employees to share their views and offer suggestions about improving things.
 Involve them in the decision-making process – not only will this make them feel valued, but it could also help you build a stronger business.

 4. Work on Employees’ Feedback